Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 The Angular directive provides a built in loader API for third-party image services such as Imagekit, Cloudfare, Imgix.
 For more information see [the Angular documentation](https://angular.io/guide/image-directive#configuring-an-image-loader-for-ngoptimizedimage).

-In the following example, the directive creates two image URLs in `srcset` for the different widths and density of an image for a an image of size 50\*50.
+In the following example, the directive creates two image URLs in `srcset` for the different widths and density of an image for an image of size 50\*50.

 ```
  // in module providers add